metinbarut/mimik-distributed-edgeCloud-platform/index.md

 mimik edgeSDK is available for variety of platforms.
 To learn more,  click on the following link:

 - Android
 - [iOS](https://github.com/mimikgit/edgeSDK-iOS)
 - Linux - Ubuntu
 - mac OS X
 - Windows 10
 - Linux - Debian
 - Linux - Raspbian
 - Tizen

+*Please note:*
+*For links which are not active yet, please send your request to support.sdk@mimik.com in order to receive the edgeSDK.*

 ### JavaScript Serverless Programming API